 All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician.
-To schedule service, on-line, 24 hours a day, contact us at www.GEAppliances.com, or call 800.GF.CARES.
+To schedule service, on-line visit us at ge.com, or call 800.GE.CARES (800.432.2737).
+Please have serial and model numbers available when calling for service.

 Staple your receipt here.

-Proof of the original purchase date is needed to obtain service under the warranty.
+Proof of the original

+purchase date is needed

+to obtain service under

+the warranty.

 For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
-During this limited one-year warranty, GE will also provide, free of charge, all labor to replace the defective part.
-You will be responsible for any in-home service costs.
-Five Years For the second through the fifth year from the date of original purchase The magnetron tube, if the magnetron tube fails due to a defect in materials or workmanship.
-During this additional four-year limited warranty, you will be responsible for any labor or in-home service costs.
+During this limited one-year warranty, GE will also provide, free of charge, all labor and related service to replace the defective part.

-For the above limited warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
+For the above limited warranty: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
 In-home service is also available, but you must pay for the service technician's travel costs to your home.